fernando-duarte/econ1500/docs/enhanced-e2e-coverage-plan.md

 ├── package.json
 ├── playwright.config.ts             // Will be modified
 ├── global-teardown.ts               // New file to be created
+                                     // Note: Consider moving to scripts/ or config/
-├── scripts/
+                                     // in future refactorings for better organization ├── scripts/
 │   ├── export-lcov.js               // New file to be created
 │   └── coverage-smoke-check.js      // Optional daily smoke check script